isagoya/astro-hananiawan-m2/src/pages/md/chapt08.md

 > Our Pledge
 >
 > (Pioneer Road)
-> 1. We are the pioneers who open roads where no one has dared to go.
+> 1.We are the pioneers who open roads where no one has dared to go.
 > (Joy of Work)
 > 2. We feel that life is worth living when we work hard against adversity rather than spend in comfort and receive pity.
 > (Infinite Possibilities)
 > 3. We believe in infinite possibilities and continue to strive to develop new skills, even when something is inferior to others.
 > (Solidarity & Cooperation)
 > 4. We encourage each other and build happiness through unwavering solidarity and cooperation.
 > (Right to Life)
 > 5. We all work together to realize a society in which all people can live as humanely as possible.
 >